 Czechia.
 The second set is a typical "Coffeehouse" set, not from Vienna this time, but from Fidet, a Czech company.

 - Maple K 7.7; p 3.7

 - Box 18.7×13.7×5.1

 Czechia.
-The other 2 sets are called "Czech design" or "Czech Tournament" sets, which are made from early/mid 20th century to the present day, for instance in Romania.
+These 2 sets are called "Czech design" or "Czech Tournament" sets, which are made from early/mid 20th century to the present day, for instance in Romania.
 The 1st set listed here was made in Czech before it was part of Eastern bloc under Soviet Union and the 2nd one during that period.
 These sets are also found in Austria and Hungary, but I do not think they were made there.
 The older set has full wooden knights, but the newer has knights with plastic heads.
 Full plastic sets do exist as well.
 The full wooden knights are almost equal to the knights of the Fidet "Coffeehouse" set, an indication that Fidet could have made that particular "Czech Tournament" set.
 November 2019 I saw a picture of the 1963 Czech Championship where they used pieces as listed here.

 - Czech, by Fidet, Czech design